karst-club/karst/static/page_data/rulebook/rules_of_play.md

 Karst is played as a shared dialog between the Players and the Referee.
 These rules provide a framework for how that dialog is conducted and how situations with multiple outcomes can be resolved using creativity, character statistics, and chance.

 # Scenes and Actions
 The game is mostly comprised of Scenes.

 The Referee starts a Scene by describing the situation to the Players.
-The Players then ask the Referee questions and state what Actions their Characters are taking.
-The Referee answers questions and describes the outcomes of Character Actions.
+Next, the Players ask the Referee questions any questions they might have about the scene before stating any Actions their Characters are taking.
+The Referee answers questions and describes the outcomes of Character Actions, noting how the Scene has changed.

+This dialog continues back and forth until the Scene reaches a conclusion, transitioning to another Scene or ending the current Episode.

 ## Actions

-When a Player wants their PC to do something, they say so.
+When a Player wants their Character to do something, they say so.
 This is an Action.

-Generally speaking, when a Player declares an Action it happens and the Referee describes the result.
+When a Player declares an Action, it generally happens.
+The Referee describes the result or invites the Player to do so.

-Sometimes, the Referee will determine that the PC has failed at the Action and will describe the result of the failure.
+Sometimes, the Referee will determine that the Character has failed or is unable to perform the Action and will describe the result of the failure.

 ### Rolling for Success